Natural and effective approaches to true health...

 Acupuncture & Moxibustion, Cupping, Gua Sha

-Acupuncture & TCM is a comprehensive medical system based on a theory that embraces the relationships between mind, body and spirit.
+Acupuncture & TCM is a comprehensive medical system based on the understanding that there is an important relationship between the mind, the body and spirit that is relevant to the healing process.
 Due to its noninvasive nature and efficacy, acupuncture has been a focal point of western scientific research.

-It is thought that acupuncture modulates and streamlines how your body utilizes its own finite resources and how you through your body respond to stimulus from your environment and other people.
+Acupuncture modulates and streamlines how your body utilizes its own finite resources and how you through your body respond to stimulus from your environment and other people.
 This can also be explained in the effect on blood circulation and hormone regulation effects of acupuncture which have an analgesic (pain reducing) effect, clear stress chemicals (namely cortisol) from the bloodstream along with many other positive effects.
-In light of the current opioid crisis thoughtout the US, acupuncture is sought as a non-drug pain relief option however, it benefits more than pain conditions.
+In light of the current opioid crisis thoughtout the US, acupuncture is sought as a non-drug pain relief option.
+It benefits more than pain conditions however.

 Other aspects of East Asian Medicine such as moxibustion (a type of heat therapy), cupping (vacuum therapy), Gua Sha (a therapeutic technique that utilizes frictional scraping) and Tui Na (Chinese medical massage) are utilized along with acupuncture or in place of it when appropriate.